 History of Hoodoo and Lodestones

 Lodestones are one of the most important tools of Hoodoo.
-They are minerals, a variety of magnetite which have a strong magnetic charge.
+They are minerals, a variety of magnetite which has a strong magnetic charge.
 They have been used by healers and conjurers in many places for all kinds of purposes.
 It should not be confused with Voodoo, which is a system that came originally from Haiti and later spread to America, most notably Louisiana.
 Hoodoo, however, has wider roots and is a more diverse system of conjuring.
 While Voodoo is considered a religion, Hoodoo is simply a way to conjure and may be practiced by people of any faith.

 Because lodestones are magnetic, they are a natural item to use when it comes to attracting or magnetizing something into your life.
 In Hoodoo, they may be used to attract money, love, health, good luck or anything the practitioner wants.
 Traditionally, a lodestone will be charged or baptized before it is used.
 It may even be given a name, which will be consistent with its purpose.
 For some types of rituals, such as attracting love, lodestones are used in pairs.

 Lodestones are divided into the categories of male and female.
 The male variety has a pointed or pyramid shape while the female variety is flatter and circular.
-These stones are naturally slate-gray but are often painted different colors for different purposes.
+These stones are naturally slate-gray but are often painted in different colors for different purposes.
 This is similar to the way different colored candles are used in candle magic, another practice that's common in Hoodoo and may be used along with lodestones.

 Meaning of Colors